yimbymelbourne/Melbourne-property-map/README.md

 The files can be analysed in any GIS software such as ARCGIS, FELT, QGIS etc. If you aren’t interested in maps, you can analyse the CSV files in R, Python or any other statistical package.

-If you are unsure how to join together the CSV and shapefile, you can instead use the file “Melbourne dwelling data.shp” which has every variable.
-This is not recommended because the file is huge, and because .shp requires columns to have short names that can be quite confusing.

 # Understand the data